What can a professional engineer do? Being a licensed engineer comes with some sweet perks that non-licensed folks just don’t have access to.

 #1 Sign and seal engineering drawings

-- Provide controls for instrumentation, telemetry, SCADA, and PLCs
+- Developing controls, instrumentation, telemetry, SCADA, and PLCs

 - Hydroelectric facilities